numediart/MBROLA/README.md

 becomes "VOICE 10000".

 Option `-v` specifies a VolumeRatio which multiplies each output sample.
-In the example below, each sample is multipliead by 0.7 (the loudness goes down).
+In the example below, each sample is multiplied by 0.7 (the loudness goes down).
 Warning: setting VolumeRatio too high generates saturation.